joeydi/eastrail/wp-content/plugins/donation-for-woocommerce/Readme.txt

 ﻿=== Donation For WooCommerce ===
-Contributors: wpexpertsio
+Contributors: WPExperts
 Tags: WooCommerce, Donation, Product
 Requires at least: 4.9
-Tested up to: 5.2
+Tested up to: 6.7
 Requires PHP: 5.6
-Stable tag: 3.4
+Stable tag: 3.9.7
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 A powerful WooCommerce Donation Extension which lets you collect donations easily without any transaction fee.
-User have an option to Generate multiple campaigns and raise funds for multiple causes.
+User have an option to generate multiple campaigns and raise funds for multiple causes.
 Provide the option to your donors at the cart page to donate instantly along with another product purchase.

 == Installation ==
 1- Download Donation For WooCommerce from WooCommerce.com